 Edd ‘The WiZ’ Scorpio…grew up listening to everything from The Beatles to Marvin Gaye, Dizzy Gillespie to Bach, Operetta to Calypso.

-The WiZ became involved in the music industry in the early 70’s working as a “Roadie” learning sound & light setup and operation; also learned the other side of the gig by writing contracts, riders and reviewing new music and worked with many groups such as ZON, Bond, Goddo, The Stampeders,Teenage Head, Christopher Ward, The Hopping Penguins, Liberty Silver and many others – as well as Downstage Centre Productions® and his own Ratt Fink Productions®, Antares Productions® and The Groove Line®.
+The WiZ became involved in the music industry in the early 70’s working as a “Roadie”; learning sound & light setup and operation as well as the business side (with grateful acknowledgement to Mike Greggs & Platinum Artists) of the gig by writing contracts, riders and reviewing new music and worked with many groups such as ZON, Bond, Goddo, The Stampeders,Teenage Head, Christopher Ward, The Hopping Penguins, Liberty Silver and many others – as well as Downstage Centre Productions® and his own Ratt Fink Productions®, Antares Productions® and The Groove Line®.

 About 1980, he took formal training in a recording studio to learn the art of mixing, editing, producing and programming and graduated with honours.
 Started spinning in a small bar that was quickly changed from roughneck to dance club – went on to spin in some of the funkiest clubs in the Toronto area – 5444, The Floating World, Jacqui’s (frequented by the famous, like Kool & The Gang founder Robert “Kool” Bell)…later on included the LGBT community at Togethers, The Barn/The Stables & Score 100.